 We have drawers full of (quiet) toys and books and colouring sheets and pens, and small tables and chairs, rugs and bean bags and one HUGE cuddly dog, where children can amuse themselves when their interest wanders.
 Maybe you brought their own favourite toys along – having remembered to chose one of the non-squeaking variety for the occasion!

-Children freely move between the play area and their parents’ seats, and use the various floor spaces to play with their toys.
-The Rector will also involve the children in the service.
+The service leaders will involve the children in the service and the content is pitched speak to them.
 The All Together Church service is on the first Sunday of every month at 10.30.
 It is slightly shorter than the normal service (usually about 40-45 minutes instead of 60-65 minutes) and its format is definitely child-friendly.
-It’s usually out of the ordinary, too! 🙂

-On other Sundays your child might like to join other children when they go to their Sunday Club in another room to have arts and crafts, story telling, prayer and fun under the guidance of trained leaders, before re-joining you and the congregation in church at about 11.20, just before the end of the service.
+On other Sundays children might like to join others when they go to their Sunday Club in the Annexe to have arts and crafts, story telling, prayer and fun under the guidance of trained leaders, before re-joining you and the congregation in church at about 11.20, just before the end of the service.

 The Sunday Club is open to all children and we hope you will encourage your child(ren) to try it.